-The successful candidate will engage in a combination of teaching, scholarly research or creative activity and service duties, while maintaining an inclusive, equitable and collegial work environment across all activities.
+The successful candidate will engage in a combination of teaching, scholarly, research and/or creative activity and service duties, while maintaining an inclusive, equitable and collegial work environment across all activities.
 Teaching duties will involve both the undergraduate and graduate level, supervision of graduate students in our new Master of Interior Design (MID I and MID II) programs, and active participation in curriculum development.
-The successful candidate will pursue a strong, innovative program of scholarly research or creative activity that is externally funded and produces impactful, cutting-edge, high-quality results.
+The successful candidate will pursue a strong, innovative program of scholarly, research and/or creative activity that is externally funded and produces impactful, cutting-edge, high-quality results.

-In addition, the successful candidate must present evidence of the following:
+In addition, the candidates must submit evidence of the following:

-- strong emerging scholarly research or creative activities that are current, innovative and impactful, as evidenced by a research and creative scholarship Your portfolio may include, but is not limited to, professional work, peer-reviewed publications, grants, creative scholarship and other writing or creative production that contributes to the visibility and prominence of the discipline;
+- a record of scholarly, research, or creative activities as demonstrated by professional work, peer-reviewed publications, grants, creative scholarship and/or other writing or creative production that contributes to the visibility and prominence of the discipline;

-- an emerging or mature research agenda in one or more of the following areas: expanded, critical or future design practices; advanced fabrication technologies; or design at the service of environmental or social justice;
+- an emerging or mature research agenda in one or more of the following areas: expanded, critical or future design practices, or design at the service of environmental or social justice;

-- potential for teaching excellence in comprehensive studios, as evidenced by a teaching portfolio that includes examples of student work that showcase design and technical knowledge of the interior design profession;
+- a record of excellence in design teaching, as evidenced by a teaching portfolio that includes examples of student work;

 - a commitment to our values of equity, diversity and inclusion as it pertains to service, teaching and scholarly research or creative activities, including a demonstrated ability to make learning accessible and inclusive for a diverse student population;

-- an ability and willingness to contribute to the life of the School of Interior Design and the university through collegial service.
+- a record of service that shows potential to contribute positively to the life of the School of Interior Design.

 Our committee recognizes that scholars have varying career paths and that career interruptions can be part of an excellent academic record.
 Candidates are encouraged to provide any relevant information about their experience and/or career interruptions.